neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 mov rax, 59   ; Set the system call number for execve() syscall       ; Run our execve()
 ```
 We now sidestep for a moment to try something else, writing a message to the screen.
+This is so we can test accessing strings from within our shellcode.

 We need to make sure the message is in the .text section and not in the .data section so it can be encoded as part of our shellcode program.
 This is done by putting the string as part of a function.
 That function calls our main function, placing the return address on the stack.
 This means we can get the address of the data by popping from the stack.
 Here's a `Hello, world!` program testing that:
 ```asm
 # Hello World test
          global _start